luisiturrios1/gowin/README.md

 gowin
 =====

-Provide simple Windows OS interface to manipulate windows registry, environment variables, default paths and windows services from Golang lenguaje
+Provide a simple Windows OS interface to manipulate Windows registry, environment variables, default paths and Windows services with Golang.

-###How to use it
+### How to use it
 ```
 	go get github.com/luisiturrios/gowin
 ```